Current Training Opportunities

 Voices of Hope offers the following Curriculum:

-Advocacy for Peer Recovery Specialists (developed by the University of Maryland Training Center) – This 1-day (6 hour) training reviews the traits, skills and methods for successful advocacy as Peers.
+Advocacy for Peer Recovery Specialists (developed by the University of Maryland Training Center) – This 1-day (6 hour) online training reviews the traits, skills and methods for successful advocacy as Peers.
 Explores how self-determination and self-advocacy supports recovery and demonstrates advocacy at the personal, group and systems levels.
 (6 CEUs)

-Ethical Considerations for Recovery Coaches (developed by Connecticut Community for Addiction Recovery) – This 2-day training helps coaches, and anyone else working in the peer role, to understand how critical it is to be ethically responsible.
+Ethical Considerations for Recovery Coaches (developed by Connecticut Community for Addiction Recovery) – This 2-day online training helps coaches, and anyone else working in the peer role, to understand how critical it is to be ethically responsible.
 Using presentations, small group work, and role play to address many areas including: defining the coaching service role and functions, coaching standards, issues of vulnerability, ethical decision making, performance enhancement and legal issues.
-Online option available.
 (16 CEUs)

-Harm Reduction BASICS for Peers (developed by Voices of Hope, Inc.) – This 1-day (6 hour) course provides a basic understanding of Harm Reduction principles and practices.
+Harm Reduction BASICS for Peers (developed by Voices of Hope, Inc.) – This 1-day (6 hour) online training provides a basic understanding of Harm Reduction principles and practices.
 The training will provide Peer support techniques to reduce the harm of drug use and risky behaviors to promote intervention, prevention and access to health care.
 Online option available.
 (6 CEUs)

-Sexual Health in Recovery (developed by the Maryland Department of Health) – this 9 week, 90 minute each session, course is an opportunity for participants to better understand their own sexual history and behavioral patterns.
+Sexual Health in Recovery (developed by the Maryland Department of Health) – this 9 week, 90 minute each session, in person course is an opportunity for participants to better understand their own sexual history and behavioral patterns.
 Peers will learn to talk about sex without judgement, understand sex functioning and boundaries in recovery, and identify factors for healthy relationships in recovery.
 Peers will identify risky behaviors for HIV and infectious diseases and learn prevention techniques.
 (13 CEUs)

 Trauma Informed Care for Peer Recovery Specialists – Building the Basics (developed by the University of Maryland Training Center) – This 1-day (6 hour) introductory training for Peer Recovery Specialists will provide a foundation of trauma-informed care knowledge and skills needed to work with recovering individuals who are currently experiencing trauma or in the past.
 (6 CEUs)